How Much Does Mold Remediation Cost?

 Ok, so how much does mold removal really cost then?

-Because each mold issue is different you need to understand that where the mold is located and how much of it there is factors into the overall cost.
-Mold located on walls and floors due to flooding, in air ducts, crawl spaces or attics – all require different remediation methods and each have unique challenges that affect the overall cost.
+Unfortunately in today’s environment, there just isn’t a straightforward way to estimate the cost of mold remediation.
+Because each mold issue is different you need to understand that where the mold is located, and how much of it there is, factor into the overall cost.
+For example mold located on walls and floors due to flooding, in air ducts, crawl spaces or attics all require different remediation methods and each have unique challenges that affect the total cost.

-The most challenging area to predict a cost range on is a basement.
-Square footage, finished or unfinished, how hard or easy it is to get to the mold, type of floor joists, ceiling height, whether the concrete needs treated as well as other factors all contribute.
+Basements are also quite challenging to provide an estimate for sight unseen.
+Square footage, finished or unfinished, how hard or easy it is to get to the mold, type of floor joists, ceiling height, or whether the concrete needs to be treated or not, all contribute to determining the bottomline price.

 What should I consider other than cost?

-While the cost of mold removal is important in making your final decision, you should also take into account the experience, the customer reviews and the mold remediation process of the company or contractor you’re considering.
+While there are too many variables that go into calculating the cost of mold removal, there are still other factors you can and should take into account before making your final decision on which company to work with such as the experience, the customer reviews and the mold remediation process of the company or contractor you’re considering.

 The reality is that today, just about anyone can buy $500 worth of equipment and chemicals and call themselves a “mold removal contractor”.
 A very important question to ask any company that you’re considering is how long have they been actively in the business of mold remediation?